Asus recently launched many new laptops in the Indian market, and some of them are available with the new Ryzen 4000 series processors.

 Check Our Video Review for the Asus VivoBook S14 M433IA.

 The notebook display is decent.
 It's an FHD panel with 1920*1080 pixels resolution, 60 Hz, 16:9 panel.
 It has a max brightness of 250 nits which is more than sufficient to work indoors even in well-lit rooms.

 Due to the thinner bezels and 85% (screen body ratio), the laptop is not bigger than most 13.3-inch machines.
 In fact, when I started using it I thought it is a 13.3-inch laptop instead of 14 Inches.

 For daily use and watching videos, the display is fine but you may not find it very color accurate (45% NTSC color gamut) for certain tasks that require precise colors.

 Most people will find the display good for reading text.
 I am used to Quad-HD display on MacBook Pro so this seems a little less sharp to me.

-I really emphasize on the hinge design as one of my older laptop had a bad hinge that lead to an expensive repair.
+I really emphasize the hinge design as one of my older laptops had a bad hinge that lead to an expensive repair.

 The hinge is solid on this one and seems like it will not have issues down the line.

 Also, the laptop screen doesn't wobble when you type on it even when keeping it in your lap.